 What are the most trusted 10 gallon aquarium filter brands?

 There are literally thousands of in-tank filters in the market these days.
-Some of them may provide the best filtering performance but you also have to think about flexibility.
+Some of them may provide the most suitable filtering performance but you also have to think about flexibility.
 A flexible filter can be used in so many tanks, aquariums, or terrariums.

 Here are some of the trustworthy filter brands in the market that you should check out: